vishnuraghavb/EnBizCard/README.md

 - Direct vCard download (lets user download your contact information to their phone)
 - Social media links
 - PGP public key sharing with fingerprint
-- Easily share your card from any mobile device with either a link or QR-code
+- Easily share your card using QR-code or link
-- Group your contents using sections
-- Feature your product images, artworks, music releases, video showreels, brochures
+- Feature images, artworks, music releases, video showreels, brochures and much more
-- Embed all kinds of HTML content (that means you can now add YouTube videos)
+- Embed any kind of HTML content (that means you can now add YouTube videos)
-- Showcase your products, services or anything upto your imagination
+- Showcase products, services or anything up to your imagination

 ## Highlights

 - Zero limitations
-- You own your data
+- Your data belongs to you
 - Private by design

 ## Future